-We are responsible for the management of all trees on the public highway and within Council owned parks and open spaces.
+We are responsible for the management of all trees on the public highway and in our parks and green spaces.

 - Falling leaves, sap, fruit, nuts, bird droppings or blossom.

 - Reduction or increase of moisture to gardens.

 - Suckers or germinating seedlings in gardens.

 - Leaves falling into gutters, drains or onto flat roofs.

 - The build up of algae on fences, paths or other structures.